 Electronic Leak Detectors

 Electronic leak detectors are the most sensitive mechanisms of all the leak detectors and provide the fastest path to identifying and locating a gas leak.
-They are used more often than the other common leak detection systems, ultrasonic leak detectors, gas detectors and flame ionization leak detectors.
+They are used more often than the other common leak detection systems, ultrasonic leak detectors, gas detectors, and flame ionization leak detectors.
 The electronic model can be programmed to identify a specific refrigerant or to include multiple possibilities.
-R12, R22 and R134a are among the most common refrigerants to be identified by electronic leak detectors, although R134a is more difficult to detect even with electronics.
-These numbers stand for three common gas leaks: helium, Freon and halogen.
-Many electronic leak detectors are handheld, to make it as easy and inexpensive as possible for owners of homes and businesses to make sure the air they breathe is safe.
-The danger of refrigerant gas leaks, to the health of individuals as well as to the equipment or furniture in the vicinity, can be devastating.
-A vast variety of industries, including medical, industrial manufacturing, aerospace and automotive shops run the risk of leaks, not to mention any home or office with a central air system or refrigerator.
+R12, R22, and R134a are among the most common refrigerants to be identified by electronic leak detectors, although R134a is more difficult to detect even with electronics.
+These numbers stand for three common gas leaks: helium, Freon, and halogen.
+Many electronic leak detectors are handheld to make it as easy and inexpensive as possible for owners of homes and businesses to ensure the air they breathe is safe.
+The danger of refrigerant gas leaks to the health of individuals and the equipment or furniture in the vicinity can be devastating.
+A vast variety of industries, including medical, industrial manufacturing, aerospace, and automotive shops, run the risk of leaks, not to mention any home or office with a central air system or refrigerator.